smartium/vdo.ninja/turnserver.md

 ## Install and setup guide for a TURN Relay Server

 #### why?
 You may want to deploy one to ensure high compatiblity with remote guests.
-If you try to use the official VDO.Ninja TURN servers for a private deployment, you may find yourself getting kicked off.
+If you try to use the official SMARTIUM call TURN servers for a private deployment, you may find yourself getting kicked off.

 This install script and config file was used with a standard virtual machine server loaded with Ubuntu 20.
 GCP/AWS servers might need slightly different settings.